 In the reverse direction, assuming $\M$ does satisfy the conditions, we know that it is the adjacency matrix of a connected twin-free bipartite graph $G$.
 Assume a maximal independent set of $G$ different from $A$ consists of precisely the vertices in $A_1 \subseteq A$ and $B_1 \subseteq B$.
 Due to the third condition, there is a vertex $b$ for which $N(B_1)=N(b).$ Then $B_1$ has to be precisely equal to $\{u \in B \mid N(u) \subseteq N(b)\}$, and $A_1=A \backslash N(b)$ since $A_1 \cup B_1$ is a maximal independent set.
 Therefore the maximal independent sets are exactly those of the form $\{I_b \mid b \in B\} \cup \{A\}$, and we have $\imax(G)=k+1$.
 We conclude that we really have a bijection. \end{proof}

-\begin{remark} This also gives a combinatorial proof that among square binary matrices $\M$ with all columns resp. rows distinct and containing an all-$1$ row and an all-$1$ column, the condition that the union of columns of $\M$ is a column of $\M$ is equivalent with the condition that the union of any choice of rows of $\M$ is a row of $\M$. \end{remark}
+\begin{remark} This also gives a combinatorial proof that among square binary matrices $\M$ with all columns resp. rows distinct and containing an all-$1$ row and an all-$1$ column, the condition that the union of any set of columns of $\M$ is a column of $\M$ is equivalent with the condition that the union of any set of rows of $\M$ is a row of $\M$. \end{remark}

 From this characterization, it can be derived that there are at least exponentially many bipartite graphs $G$ of order $2k$ for which $\imax(G)=k+1$.
-For example, $2^{\floorfrac k3}$ different matrices satisfying the constraints in Proposition~\ref{prop:equivmatr} can be obtained by taking a $k \times k$ binary lower-triangular matrix $\M$ all of whose lower-triangular elements are $1$ and then additionally setting some entries $\M_{3i+1,3i+3}$ equal to $1$ for some $1 \le i \le \floorfrac k3.$ For $k=6$, this gives four possibile matrices of this form (a red entry can be either $0$ or $1$)
+For example, $2^{\floorfrac k3}$ different matrices satisfying the constraints in Proposition~\ref{prop:equivmatr} can be obtained by taking a $k \times k$ binary lower-triangular matrix $\M$ all of whose lower-triangular elements are $1$ and then additionally setting some entries $\M_{3i+1,3i+3}$ equal to $1$ for some $0 \le i < \floorfrac k3.$ For $k=6$, this gives four possibile matrices of this form (a red entry can be either $0$ or $1$)